-In other words, if you can find a way to influence other people’s way of thinking to match to your way of thinking, you make the sale.
+In other words, if you can find a way to influence other people’s way of thinking to match your way of thinking, you make the sale.
 The psychology of selling is the power of persuasion.

 Some of the soft skills expected from a good salesperson are as follows: confidence, resilience, active listening and effective communication skills, empathy, emotional intelligence, integrity, persuasiveness, and more…